Africa Oyé

-Africa Oyé Festival is the largest celebration of live African music in the UK.
+Africa Oyé is an annual festival held annual in Sefton Park, in Liverpool it is the largest celebration of live African music and culture in the UK.
 Originally a smaller, multi-venue event, Oyé now attracts over fifty thousand people every June to Liverpool's Sefton Park.
+The next Africa Oyé is set for June 2026, after the organisers announced a hiatus for 2025.

 The festival showcases new and established African and Caribbean artists, plus musicians from across the diaspora whilst celebrating various aspects of the same cultures.
 Oyé has also been known to programme music from South America and the diaspora, with Salsa, Soca and Reggae proving popular additions to the festival.

 Africa Oyé is a non-profit organisation and registered charity.
 Entrance to the festival is free of charge, with the festival being partially funded by the Arts Council England North West and Liverpool City Council, in addition to donations from the public, sponsorship, advertising, in kind support and the revenue generated from pitched traders, merchandise and the Oyé beer tent.
 The introduction of the Trenchtown area that provided music to the people around the bar was a huge success.
 The more recent introduction of a second DJ stage, the Freetown area and the Oyé zone have also proven popular.
 There are over 100 stalls in the surrounding Oyé Village, selling a broad range of world foods, fashion and cultural experiences.

 Africa Oyé has one live music stage, hosting UK débuts for artists such as Tinariwen and Ba Cissoko.
-The festival has also attracted a wealth of international artists to Merseyside, including Bonga, Luciano, Baaba Maal and Max Romeo.
+The festival has also attracted a wealth of international artists to the wider Liverpool area, including Bonga, Luciano, Baaba Maal and Max Romeo.
 A wide range of DJs can also perform throughout the weekend at the Trenchtown and Freetown stages.

 A recent independent Social Economic Impact Study outlined the many effects that Africa Oyé has on the Liverpudlian community.
 Besides Oyé's general efforts to further cultural understanding in Merseyside, the festival brought in £1.3 million to the Liverpool economy in 2011..
 As one of the earliest festivals in the UK calendar, Oyé occurs in the latter half of June.
 The festival has no authorised camping area, so accommodation for artists and audience alike is sought among Liverpool's many local hotels.